CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 Stratification
 -----------------------------------------------

 Sometimes one or more covariates may not obey the proportional hazard assumption.
 In this case, we can allow the covariate(s) to still be including in the model without estimating its effect.
 This is called stratification.
-At a high level, think of it as splitting the dataset into *N* smaller datasets, defined by the unique values of the stratifying covariate(s).
+At a high level, think of it as splitting the dataset into *m* smaller datasets, partitioned by the unique values of the stratifying covariate(s).
 Each dataset has its own baseline hazard (the non-parametric part of the model), but they all share the regression parameters (the parametric part of the model).
 Since covariates are the same within each dataset, there is no regression parameter for the covariates stratified on, hence they will not show up in the output.
-However there will be *N* baseline hazards under :attr:`~lifelines.fitters.coxph_fitter.CoxPHFitter.baseline_cumulative_hazard_`.
+However there will be *m* baseline hazards under :attr:`~lifelines.fitters.coxph_fitter.CoxPHFitter.baseline_cumulative_hazard_`.

 To specify variables to be used in stratification, we define them in the call to :meth:`~lifelines.fitters.coxph_fitter.CoxPHFitter.fit`: